 Experts believe that people who are the happiest on the outside are empty on the inside.
 Anomalisa shows the story of Michael Stone, a famous author of motivational books tackling corporate efficiency and reliable customer support.
 Despite helping people live happier lives, Stone was proven to be clinically depressed.
 He felt alienated from the world and angry with himself for bearing all of these negative emotions.

+“Loneliness is an epidemic, We’re the most socially connected society, yet so many people experience extreme loneliness.” psychologist Amy Sullivan, PsyD. said.
 The movie was successful in demonstrating the existential difficulties of an individual living with depression.

 Inside Out (2015)